hogdamian/speedtest-auto/README.md

     If all runs without of Error then you can run

-    ./start.sh
+    ./setup.sh

-    This will start an speedtest at an whole hour and then sleep for 55minutes and start another speedtest at an whole Hour.
+    This will create a cronjob for running the script.sh hourly!